LiamLlamazares/math_blog/_posts/2022-05-30-PDE-2-Hilbert.md

 A more general result is possible but requires more theory so we reserve it for another day.
-That said, this type of discrete representation of
+That said, this type of discrete $T$resentation of
 $T$ is very useful and links up with the theory of trace class and Hilbert-Schmidt operators which we will discuss more in the future.